jflorian/doubledog-systemd/README.md

 Path to unit file sans the base name.
 Defaults to `/etc/systemd/system` unless `extends` is set in which case the default becomes `/etc/systemd/system/${extends}.d`.
 Any missing parent directories will be created, if necessary.

+### Data types

+### Facts

+### Functions

 ## Limitations

 Tested on modern Fedora and CentOS releases, but likely to work on any Red Hat variant.
 Adaptations for other operating systems should be trivial as this module follows the data-in-module paradigm.
-See `data/common.yaml` for the most likely obstructions.
-If "one size can't fit all", the value should be moved from `data/common.yaml` to `data/os/%{facts.os.name}.yaml` instead.
-See `hiera.yaml` for how this is handled.

-This should be compatible with Puppet 3.x and is being used with Puppet 4.x as well.

 ## Development